iansinnott/string-is-chinese/readme.md

 ### Copy Paste

-This is library is basically a wrapper around a regex.
+This library is basically a wrapper around a regex.
 Feel free to copy and paste directly if it makes things easier:

 ```js
 const RE = /[\u4E00-\u9FA5\uF900-\uFA2D]/;